Lab Sheet 4

 }

-We already know that no argument constructor can initialize data members to some specific values, and parameterized constructor can initialize data members to values passed as arguments.
+We already know that no argument constructor can initialize data members to some specific values, and a parameterized constructor can initialize data members to values passed as arguments.
 There is also another way to initialize an object with another object of the same type.
 It is called the copy constructor.
-It is a one-argument constructor whose argument is an object of the same class.
-The date class in above example can also be used as follows.
+It is a one-argument constructor whose argument is an object of the same class (actually a reference to an object of the same type to avoid infinite recursion).
+The Date class in the above example can also be used as follows.

 int main()